Jose Siri Player Props: Rays vs. Rangers

 Jose Siri At The Plate

-- Siri has reached base via a hit in 34 games this season (of 58 played), and had multiple hits in eight of those games.

-- He has homered in 29.3% of his games this year, and 8.3% of his chances at the plate.

-- Siri has had at least one RBI in 43.1% of his games this year (25 of 58), with two or more RBI 11 times (19.0%).
+- Siri has had at least one RBI in 42.4% of his games this season (25 of 59), with two or more RBI 11 times (18.6%).
 He has also been responsible for three or more of his team's runs in two contests.

+- In 47.5% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (11.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.